 Take Advantage of Catch-Up Contributions

 One of the huge advantages the IRS grants those ages 50 and older is the ability to make “catch-up” contributions to retirement plans.
 For 2021 and 2022, you’re allowed to kick in an additional $1,000 to your IRA, or a whopping $6,500 to your 401(k) plan.
-This brings the total allowable elective contributions to these accounts for 2021 to $7,000 and $26,000, respectively.
+This brought the total allowable elective contributions to these accounts for 2021 to $7,000 and $26,000, respectively.
 For 2022, the total allowable 401(k) elective contribution, including the catch-up provision, rises to $27,000.
 If you’re able to begin this catch-up contribution starting at age 50, you could significantly increase your retirement account balances by age 60.

 Contribute To an HSA